kondaveetitejaswi/kondaveetitejaswi/README.md

-I am a Data Science Student, at Indian Institute of Science Education and Research Thiruvananthapuram.
+Data Science Major Student, at Indian Institute of Science Education and Research Thiruvananthapuram.
 Passionate about Machine Learning and Artificial Intelligence.

 <!---